1. Our opinion is unmodified

 We conducted our audit in accordance with International Standards on Auditing (UK) (“ISAs (UK)”) and applicable law.
 Our responsibilities are described below.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.
 Our audit opinion is consistent with our report to the audit committee.

-We were first appointed as auditor by the audit committee on 13 November 2019.
-The period of total uninterrupted engagement is for the one financial period ended 28 June 2020.
+We were first appointed as auditor by the directors on 13 November 2019.
+The period of total uninterrupted engagement is for the two financial periods ended 27 June 2021.
 We have fulfilled our ethical responsibilities under, and we remain independent of the Group in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed public interest entities.
 No non-audit services prohibited by that standard were provided.

 2. Key audit matters: our assessment of risks of material misstatement